SIOE awards

 Elinor Ostrom

-• For sustained significant academic contributions to institutional and organizational economics.
+• The Elinor Ostrom Lifetime Achievement Award recognizes scholars who have made a sustained and significant academic contribution to the field of institutional and organizational economics.
 Open to anyone.

-• Recommendations to come from current and former SIOE officers and Board members.
-Recommendations may also come from members of the academic community.
+• The nomination process is open to anyone, including current and former SIOE officers and Board members, as well as members of the broader academic community.

 • Nominations must include an electronic letter detailing the reasons for the nomination and a copy of the CV of the nominated individual.

-• The SIOE Secretary will compile the list of nominations.
+• The SIOE Secretary will compile the list of nominations and the winner will be selected by the Board.